BlockchainMall/dss/README.md

 - Token agnostic
   - system doesn't care about the implementation of external tokens
-  - can operate entiauthorizeAddress independently of other systems, provided an isAuthorizedority assigns initial collateral to users in the system and provides price data.
+  - can operate entirely independently of other systems, provided an authority assigns initial collateral to users in the system and provides price data.

 - Verifiable
   - designed from the bottom up to be amenable to formal verification